BWV1055/Data-Structures/adt/skip graph/README.txt

 View  : OpCode(ViewOp)
 Exit  : OpCode(ExitOp)

+There are a few other opcodes which are used for communication between machines, but a user cannot access them directly.

-Two ideas borrowed from https://github.com/kumagi/skip-graph/ All the nodes on one machine have only one port for communication (not 3*log(n) ports per node), and sending messages back to the originating node is done by appending the message originator ip and port to every subsequent message passed around.
+Two ideas borrowed from https://github.com/kumagi/skip-graph :
+Sending messages back to the originating node is done by appending the message originator ip and port to every subsequent message passed around.
+Connections are kept open only for as long as needed (ie: they get shut down when the message is sent).